 building a foundation for healthier families and communities

-Caught in punishing cycles of unpredictable rent increases, overcrowded conditions, or lack of access to affordable financing, many families in our community live with the constant burden of uncertainty, stress and fear.
-That’s why we partner with working, low-income families to help them build strength, stability and independence through affordable homeownership.
+Caught in punishing cycles of unpredictable rent increases, overcrowded conditions, or lack of access to affordable financing, many families and individuals in our community live with the constant burden of uncertainty, stress and fear.
+That’s why we partner with working, families and individuals, to help them build strength, stability and independence through affordable homeownership.

-The benefits of a Habitat home reach far beyond the four walls these families help build.
+The benefits of a Habitat home reach far beyond the four walls of their home.
 Through reduced reliance on social housing and food banks, better education and employment outcomes, and improved health, every Habitat home built helps create $175,000 worth of benefits for the local community.